Clariteia/minos-documentation/docs/quickstart/aggregate.md

 await exam.save()
 ```

-One important thing to not in this case is how `AggregateDiff` works in cases like this one.
+One important thing to note in this case is how `AggregateDiff` works in cases like this one.
 Here, a `ValueObjectSet` (with incremental capabilities) is used inside `Entity` instances stored inside an `EntitySet`, that is one of the fields of the `Aggregate` class.
 So, this is a special case because the incremental capabilities only work at first field level respect to the `Aggregate`.

 In this case, the generated `AggregateDiff` will be like:
 ```python